kolypto/learning-and-playground/nats/README.md

 * `MaxAckPending`: max messages in flight, un-acked.
   For push consumers, this is the only form of flow control.
 * `MaxDeliver`: how many times to retry a message if timeout/negative-ack?
-  Note: messages that have reached MaxDeliver will stay in the stream.
+  Note: messages that have reached MaxDeliver will stay in the stream, and a notification will be delivered to an advisory subject (see: `MAX_DELIVERIES`).
+  Same with terminated messages: `MSG_TERMINATED`.
 * `Replicas`: the number of replicas.
 Default: same as stream

 For high throughput, set `MaxAckPending` to a high value.